Greg McLaren

 Greg McLaren (born 1967) is an Australian poet.
-Born in the New South Wales Hunter Region coalfields town, Kurri Kurri, he moved to Sydney in 1990 where he studied at the University of Sydney and in 2005 he was awarded a PhD in Australian Literature.
+Born in Kurri Kurri, he moved to Sydney in 1990 where he studied at the University of Sydney and in 2005 he was awarded a PhD in Australian Literature.
 His thesis was on Buddhist influences on the Australian poets Harold Stewart, Robert Gray and Judith Beveridge.
 As well as poetry, he has published reviews and criticism.